STAIRlab/opensees-gallery/opensees_gallery/examples/Ex9/index.md

 For the case of the fiber sections (steel and RC), uniaxial materials are defined numerically (stress-strain relationship) and are combined into a fiber section where moment-curvature and axial force-deformation characteristics and their interaction are calculated computationally.

-#### 2D vs. 3D

-While this distinction does not affect the section definition itself, it affects the degree-of-freedom associated with moment and curvature in the subsequent analysis.
-There are two differences between the two models:

-1. The space defined with the model command (Defining the model builder, `ndm=#dimension ndf=#dofs`)
-2. In the 3D model, torsional stiffness needs to be aggregated to the section.

 <table style="margin:0; background:none; border:3px solid #ccc;">